officialkevin/GeeksterSpringboot/readme.md

 > 💡BECOME A PARTRON
 ## 📝 License
-Copyright ©️ 2019 Frank Abgrall.
+Copyright ©️ 2023 Kevin roland.
 This project is [MIT](https://opensource.org/license/mit/) Licensed.this

 ##